Page now current for 2023-24 Season as of May 28, 2023

-DATES: July 29 at Quaker Valley Middle School from 5:30-9:30pm.
-July 30-August 2 at Quaker Valley Middle School from 9am-5pm; August 3 at Quaker Valley High School from 9am-7:30pm.
+DATES: July 30-August 3, 2023 at Quaker Valley Middle School.
+August 4 back at Quaker Valley High School.
+Please check the calendar page for specific times for your section.
 Without exception, all of camp is mandatory for all members of the Marching Band.

 MEALS: Snacks and water are provided throughout the day at camp.
-Students may bring additional snacks if they choose (no nut products please!).
-For lunch, students may choose to either pack a lunch or order lunch via a form that will be e-mailed prior to camp.
+Students may bring additional snacks if they choose (no nut products please!) and should pack a lunch daily.

 -T-shirts and shorts that are light in color and made of a light material

--OLD Tennis shoes–Students will NOT be permitted to march in sandals or barefoot.
-Tennis shoes are the only acceptable option.
+-OLD Tennis shoes or your marching shoes.
+Students will NOT be permitted to march in sandals or barefoot.
+Tennis shoes or marching shoes are the only acceptable option.
 Old tennis shoes that have already been broken in greatly reduce the risk of getting blisters after a day of marching.
 Do not wear new tennis shoes at camp!

 -Long sleeved t-shirt, hoodie or light jacket

 -Refillable water bottle

 -Instrument and instrument supplies (extra valve oil, reeds, sticks, etc.)